NclRSE-Training/hpc-intro-rocket/episodes/80-responsibility.md

 For larger amounts of data, you should make sure you have a robust system in place for taking copies of critical data off the HPC system wherever possible to backed-up storage.
 Tools such as `rsync` can be very useful for this.

+Newcastle University provides campus file storage with roll-back capability, mounted on Rocket under \rdw.
+Every project can register for 5TB for free, additional space is charged per TB per year.

 Your access to the shared HPC system will generally be time-limited so you should ensure you have a plan for transferring your data off the system before